 These have internal inductors or electrodes that enable a smaller and more compact bulb size, more typically shaped like a regular metal halide, high pressure sodium, incandescent, or mercury vapor type of bulb.
-Our Kumho 150W induction bulbs, for instance, are almost exactly the same size and shape as a regular 400W metal halide lamp with a standard envelope.

 Here are some of the real products that we use on our commercial projects.
 Wattages range from as little as 40W all the way to 300W lamps and ballasts.